baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

 Results suggest that the following factors can be used to predict the value of the house:

+            * Location is the most important thing and tagging along with it the presence of waterfront.
+            Home value is also affected by the sale prices of similar homes in the neighborhood that have sold recently.
+            * Square footage of livable space matters and the more beds, baths, and floors your home offers, the more your home is worth.
+            * Renovation with additional basement and living space adds extra boost to the value of the home
+            * You need a condition of 3 and above and grade of 7 and above to have a high value home.
+            * If your house is old, renovation can help but not that much.

 **Best Predictive Features:**

             - The presence of 'waterfront' is the most positively impactful feature for 'price.'